-Son of three-time F1 world champion Nelson Piquet, the second generation driver was at one point best known for his controversial F1 career – however, after his successes in Formula E last season, in which he clinched the inaugural drivers’ title at a thrilling finale around Battersea Park, he is now known as the first ever all-electric champion.
+Son of three-time F1 world champion Nelson Piquet, the second generation driver was at one point best known for his controversial F1 career – however, after his successes in Formula E’s inaugural season, in which he clinched the inaugural drivers’ title at a thrilling finale around Battersea Park, he is now known as the first ever all-electric champion.